Marcello Lippi: Guangzhou Evergrande

 On 17 May 2012, Chinese Super League side Guangzhou Evergrande announced that they had officially signed Lippi on a two-and-a-half-year deal worth around €30 million, replacing Korean manager Lee Jang-soo.
 Lippi's first official game in China came three days later on 20 May, in a 1–0 home victory against Qingdao Jonoon.
 He achieved a double in his first season at the club by winning the league and domestic cup titles.
 In his second season, on 2 October 2013, Lippi led his side to the 2013 AFC Champions League final for the first time in the club's history.
 Four days later, on 6 October, he led Guangzhou Evergrande to win their third consecutive Chinese Super League title by beating Shandong Luneng Taishan 4–2 away.
 In the final of the 2013 AFC Champions League, his side defeated FC Seoul to win the club's first Asian title, the first continental title for a Chinese club for 23 years.

-Guangzhou Evergrande, however, was later defeated in the two-legged final by Guizhou Moutai in the Chinese FA Cup, hence unable to become the first Chinese club to achieve a continental treble.
+Guangzhou Evergrande was later defeated in the two-legged final by Guizhou Moutai in the Chinese FA Cup, hence unable to become the first Chinese club to achieve a continental treble.
 Later that year, Lippi also led the club to a fourth-place finish in the 2013 FIFA Club World Cup.
 On 28 February 2014, Guangzhou Evergrande announced that they had officially extended Lippi's contract on a three-year deal, keeping him at the club until 2017.
 On 2 November 2014, Lippi publicly declared that he had retired from coaching after having guided Guangzhou Evergrande to their fourth successive league title.
 He continued with Guangzhou as the director of football.
 However, he resigned from the club on 26 February 2015.

 China national team and return

 On 22 October 2016, Lippi, was appointed manager of the China national team.
 He made his debut in a 0–0 draw against Qatar valid for the 2018 World Cup qualification.
 Lippi led the side during the final stage of the 2019 AFC Asian Cup, where China won 2–1 over Kyrgyzstan and 3–0 against Philippines, before losing 2–0 to group leaders South Korea on 16 January.
 China then beat Thailand 2–1 to earn a place in the quarter-finals, where the Chinese team was knocked out by Iran after a 3–0 defeat on 24 January; Lippi subsequently confirmed his departure as head coach.
 On 24 May 2019, Marcello Lippi was re-appointed as head coach of China, replacing compatriot Fabio Cannavaro after his brief tenure.
 He resigned for the second time that year on 15 November, following a 2–1 defeat to Syria.
 On 22 October 2020, Lippi announced his retirement from coaching.